MD Helicopters MD Explorer: Development

 Reportedly, by 2015, almost 50 percent of all MD 900/902 Explorers produced were being operated in Europe in three areas of the market: emergency medical services (EMS), law enforcement and military/para-military organizations.
 The EMS sector has been a deliberately selected focus area for MDHI; during 2011, the firm forecasted that Middle Eastern operators would require several hundred EMS rotorcraft over the coming years.

 During March 2015, MDHI announced that it was in the process of redesigning the MD Explorer with a higher level of in-house content with the intention of making it more affordable and thus boost sales.
-The redesign/modernisation of the MD902 Explorer was subsequently referred to the MD969.
+The redesign/modernisation of the MD902 Explorer was subsequently referred to as the MD969.

-By August 2022, while the MD Explorer series was still technically in production, some operators were facing difficulties obtaining some crucial components and the supply chain was reportedly drying up.
+By August 2022, while the MD Explorer series was still technically in production, some operators were facing difficulty obtaining crucial components and the supply chain was reportedly drying up.
 In response, some vendors were acquiring existing airframes and stripping them for their parts.